Domain Adapted Large Language Models for Additive Manufacturing: Methodology

-The adapted model is expected to provide enhanced domain expertise within the field of additive manufacturing.
-To achieve this the LLM will also need to utilize a vision transformer in order to function beyond the scope of natural language as additive manufacturing tasks are often a multi-modal challenge.
+The adapted models are expected to provide enhanced domain expertise within the field of additive manufacturing.
+To achieve this each LLM will also need to utilize a vision transformer in order to function beyond the scope of natural language as additive manufacturing tasks are often a multi-modal challenge.
 Vision based approaches have been utilized within the space of additive manufacturing for tasks such as porosity prediction \cite{pak_thermopore_2024, bostan_accurate_2025}, melt pool estimation \cite{ogoke_deep_2024}, and build monitoring \cite{jadhav_llm-3d_2025}.
 Open weight LLMs from several frontier labs were considered for this work, these include those from OpenAI \cite{openai_gpt-oss-120b_2025}, Meta \cite{arxiv_llama_2026}, and Google \cite{team_gemma_2025}.
-The 20 billion parameter variant of GPT-OSS \cite{openai_gpt-oss-120b_2025} offers a promising foundation for AdditiveLLM2, however its architecture is constrained to the medium of text.
+The 20 billion parameter variant of GPT-OSS \cite{openai_gpt-oss-120b_2025} offers a promising foundation, however its architecture is constrained to the medium of text.
 Llama 4 Scout \cite{arxiv_llama_2026} is multi-modal LLM and utilizes a mixture of elements architecture with 17 billion active parameters and 16 experts.
 Although only 17 billion parameters are active at a given time, 109 billion parameters still need to be loaded into memory just for inference, exceeding the hardware capacity of this experimental setup.
-The Gemma 3 family of models \cite{team_gemma_2025} provides a suitable balance between functionality and memory consumption.
-For this reason the 12 billion parameter Gemma 3 model was selected as the base for AdditiveLLM2 and domain adapted to tasks within the field of additive manufacturing.
+The Gemma family of models \cite{team_gemma_2025, noauthor_gemma_nodate} provides a suitable balance between functionality and memory consumption while also accepting inputs within the vision space.
+Other models such as the Qwen3 series of models have also demonstrated significant capability in both the vision and reasoning space\cite{yang_qwen3_2025}.
+Three different models were selected to use as the base model: Gemma 3 12B (pre-trained and instruction tuned), Gemma 4 31B (instruction tuned only), and Qwen 3 8B (instruction tuned only).